Security-Onion-Solutions/securityonion-docs/administration.rst

 Administration
 ==============

-:ref:`soc` includes an Administration section which includes sections for Users, Grid Members, and Configuration.
+:ref:`soc` includes an Administration section which allows you to administer Users, Grid Members, and Configuration.

 Users
 -----